Soft insoles for estimating 3D ground reaction forces using 3D printed foam-like sensors: Abstract

 \section{Abstract}

-Sensorized insoles provide a tool to perform gait studies and health monitoring during daily life.
-These sensorized insoles need to be comfortable and lightweight to be accepted.
-Previous work has already demonstrated that sensorized insoles are possible and can estimate both ground reaction force and gait cycle.
-However, these are often assemblies of commercial components restricting design freedom and flexibility.
-Within this work, we investigate the feasibility of using four 3D-printed porous (foam-like) piezoresistive sensors embedded in a commercial insole.
-These sensors were evaluated using an instrumented treadmill as the golden standard.
+Sensorized insoles provide a tool for gait studies and health monitoring during daily life.
+For users to accept such insoles they need to be comfortable and lightweight.
+Previous work has already demonstrated that estimation of ground reaction forces (GRFs) is possible with insoles.
+However, these are often assemblies of commercial components restricting design freedom and customization.
+Within this work, we investigate using four 3D-printed soft foam-like sensors to sensorize an insole.
+These sensors were combined with system identification of Hammerstein-Wiener models to estimate the 3D GRFs, which were compared to values from an instrumented treadmill as the golden standard.
 It was observed that the four sensors behaved in line with the expected change in pressure distribution during the gait cycle.
-In addition, Hammerstein-Wiener models were identified that were capable of estimating the vertical and mediolateral ground reaction forces (GRFs).
-Their NRMSE fits were on average 82\% and 73\%, respectively.
-Similarly, for the averaged gait cycle the $R^2$ values were 0.98 and 0.99 with normalized RMS errors overall below 6\%.
-These values were comparable with other insoles based on commercial force sensing resistors but at a significantly lower cost (over four times cheaper).
-Thereby indicating that our 3D-printed sensors can be an interesting option for sensorized insoles.
-The advantage of 3D printing these sensors is that it allows for significantly more design freedom, reduces assembly, and is cheaper.
-However, further research is needed to exploit this design freedom for complex sensors, estimate the anteroposterior GRF, and fully 3D print the entire insole.
+In addition, the identified (personalized) Hammerstein-Wiener models showed the best estimation performance (on average RMS error 9.3\%, $R^2$=0.85 and mean absolute error (MAE) 7\%) of the vertical, mediolateral, and anteroposterior GRFs.
+Thereby showing that these sensors can estimate the resulting 3D force reasonably well.
+These results for nine participants were comparable to or outperformed other works that used commercial FSRs with machine learning.
+The identified models did decrease in estimation performance over time but stayed on average 11.35\% RMS and 8.6\% MAE after a week with the Hammerstein-Wiener model seeming consistent between days two and seven.
+These results show promise for using 3D-printed soft piezoresistive foam-like sensors with system identification to be a viable approach for applications that require softness, lightweight, and customization such as wearable (force) sensors.